-Moore looked at him and then at Lieutenant Maria Roman, “Get me the fleet on coms.
+Moore looked at him and then at Lieutenant Maria Roman.
+Her voice was like chipped flint when she said, “Get me the fleet on comms.
 I want to address everyone.”

 “Yes ma’am,” her flag communications officer said as she tapped commands into her console.
 “Live mic.”

-“My fellow officers and crewmates of the First Fleet,” she began.
+“My fellow officers and crewmates of the First Fleet,” she began, her tone softening only a little.
 “By now you’ve heard about the events in the Sol System.
 I cannot condone such acts of wanton terrorism.
 While I’m sure that many of you are shaken by these events, know this; we have a job to do.
 Before us lies the Newton Star System.
 We’ll take it, we’ll burn its orbital infrastructure and we’ll smash any defender that gets in our way.
 But we shall do it as naval officers and enlisted.
 We don’t act like cowardly terrorists who strike innocent civilians without cause.
 We fight with honor and right on our side.
 Though we target civilian targets we always make sure to follow the laws of war.

 “Aren’t you going to get that?”
 Rachel asked as she looked up from his chest where her head as laying on.

 Richard took his link and pressed the button on it.
 “All officers are to report to the wardroom as soon as possible.”